ikubiti/readme-generator/README.md

 - WHEN I enter my email address
 THEN this is added to the section of the README entitled Questions, with instructions on how to reach me with additional questions
-- WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
+- WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README.

 ```

 ## Table of Contents